Envian/xiv-criterion-na-strats/guides/_ew/amr/moko/soldiers-of-death.md

 adds will have a large circular AOE, while the blue add will have an even larger AOE.

-The circle AOEs always follow a pattern where one arrow is in each corner plus the middle, with one of the corners at random becoming larger.
-This leaves two distinct safe areas for resolving the rest of the mechanic.
+The circle AOEs always follow the same X pattern, with one of the corner circles being the target of the blue add, and thus much larger.
+This leaves two safe spots on the middle of two walls for solving this mechanic.

 Immidiately after *[cast]Soldiers of Death*, *[boss]Moko* will cast *[cast]Shadow Twin*, this time spawning 4 adds instead of just two.
 Each add will tether to a player, applying *[target]Rat and Mouse* and casting *[cast]Double Iai-giri*.
 These cleaves follow a predictable rule:

+{: .lh-tight }
-* The first cleave is always Rear
+* The first cleave is always rear safe.
 * One support and one DPS will get a left safe spot 2nd.
 * One support and one DPS will get a right safe spot 2nd.

-Each of the arrow AOEs will resolve at the same time each of the adds snapshot their teleport, and the arrows will resolve a second time with the 2nd set of AOEs.
+Each of the arrow AOEs will resolve at the same time each of the adds snapshot their teleport, and the arrows will repeat a second time with the 2nd set of AOEs.

 {: .info }